hackclub/hackclub/workshops/todo_app_using_meanjs/README.md

 - **MongoDB:** MongoDB is the leading NoSQL database, empowering businesses to be more agile and scalable.
 - **Express:** Express is a minimal and flexible node.js web application framework, providing a robust set of features for building single and multi-page, and hybrid web applications.
-- **Angularjs:** AngularJS lets you extend HTML vocabulary for your application.
+- **AngularJS:** AngularJS lets you extend HTML vocabulary for your application.
 The resulting environment is extraordinarily expressive, readable, and quick to develop.
-- **Nodejs:** Node.js is a platform built on Chrome's JavaScript runtime for easily building fast, scalable network applications.
+- **Node.js:** Node.js is a platform built on Chrome's JavaScript runtime for easily building fast, scalable network applications.

-**Requirments**
+**Requirements**

 | Cloud9 Blank Project    |
 | ----------------------- |